tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Redis/产品简介/多可用区部署_intl_en.md

 ## References
 - For more information on how to configure and view multi-AZ deployment in the TencentDB for Redis console, please see [Configuring Multi-AZ Deployment](https://intl.cloud.tencent.com/document/product/239/39799).
-- For more information on how to upgrade the deployment from single-AZ to multi-AZ in the TencentDB for Redis console, please see [Upgrading from Single-AZ to Multi-AZ](https://intl.cloud.tencent.com/document/product/239/39982).
+- For more information on how to upgrade the deployment from single-AZ to multi-AZ in the TencentDB for Redis console, please see [Upgrading to Multi-AZ Deployment](https://intl.cloud.tencent.com/document/product/239/39982).
 - For more information on how to enable and disable read/write separation in the TencentDB for Redis console, please see [Enabling/Disabling Read/write Separation](https://intl.cloud.tencent.com/document/product/239/31935).